chiaraevangelisti01/DL_hate_speech/README.md

 ## Dataset

-We use the [Dog Whistle Dataset](https://huggingface.co/datasets/AstroAure/dogwhistle_dataset), which is derived from the [Silent Signals Dataset](https://huggingface.co/datasets/SALT-NLP/silent_signals).
+We created and used the [Dog Whistle Dataset](https://huggingface.co/datasets/AstroAure/dogwhistle_dataset), derived from the [Silent Signals Dataset](https://huggingface.co/datasets/SALT-NLP/silent_signals).
+More informations on the pre-processing and splits can be found on the dataset HuggingFace page.

 ## Repository structure
 The repository is organized as follows: